mayscopeland/open_projections/README.md

 # Open Projections
-## Completely transparent, continually updated baseball forecasts
+## Completely transparent baseball forecasts for every point in a season

 ### Two Keys